RidwanAdebosin/Todo-App-Vue/README.md

-This Vue App will help you keep a to-do of your acivities, click here (https://luxury-nasturtium-fa3e16.netlify.app/)[Vue ToDo] to use the app.
+This Vue App will help you keep a to-do of your acivities, click here [Vue ToDo](https://luxury-nasturtium-fa3e16.netlify.app/) to use the app.